spinningarrow/zoom-vanilla.js/README.md

 ## Build

-- Clone this repository and run `npm i` before starting development.
+- `git clone` the repo
-- To easily view the demo page, the project comes bundled with an HTTP server.
+- `npm i` to install dev dependencies
-Start it by executing `npm start`.
+- `npm start` to start a simple HTTP server (makes it easy to view the demo page)
-- To build the minified JS, execute `npm run build`.
+- `npm run build` to build the minified JS
-- While developing, it gets annoying to keep executing `npm run build` every time a change is made.
-Instead execute `npm run watch` which will watch the `zoom-vanilla.js` file for changes and create the minified JS automatically.
+- `npm run watch` to rebuild when any files change (recommended for development)